-- (f) To the extent practical, the solicitation documents shall provide for a contract to be written to enable acquisition of additional items to avoid essentially redundant acquisition processes when it can be determined that it is economical to do so. - (g) Protest procedures shall be developed to provide bidders an opportunity to protest any formal, competitive acquisition conducted in accordance with this chapter.
+- (g) Protest procedures shall be developed to provide bidders an opportunity to protest any formal, competitive acquisition conducted in accordance with this chapter.
 The procedures shall provide that protests must be filed no later than five working days after the issuance of an intent to award.
 Authority to protest may be limited to participating bidders.
 The Director of Technology, or a person designated by the director, may consider and decide on initial protests of bids for information technology projects conducted by the Department of Technology telecommunications procurement made pursuant to Section 12120.
 The Director of the Department of General Services, or a person designated by the director, may consider and decide on initial protests of all other information technology acquisitions.
 A decision regarding an initial protest shall be final.
 If prior to the last day to protest, any bidder who has submitted an offer files a protest with the department against the awarding of the contract on the ground that his or her bid or proposal should have been selected in accordance with the selection criteria in the solicitation document, the contract shall not be awarded until either the protest has been withdrawn or the California Victim Compensation and Government Claims Board has made a final decision as to the action to be taken relating to the protest.
 Within 10 calendar days after filing a protest, the protesting bidder shall file with the Victims Compensation and Government Claims Board a full and complete written statement specifying in detail the grounds of the protest and the facts in support thereof. - (h) Consistent with the procedures established and administered by the Department of General Services, information technology goods that have been determined to be surplus to state needs shall be disposed of in a manner that will best serve the interests of the state.
-Procedures governing the disposal of surplus goods may include auction or transfer to local governmental entities.

-(i) A supplier may be excluded from bid processes if the supplier's performance with respect to a previously awarded contract has been unsatisfactory, as determined by the state in accordance with established procedures that shall be maintained in the State Administrative Manual.
-This exclusion may not exceed 36 months for any one determination of unsatisfactory performance.
-Any supplier excluded in accordance with this section shall be reinstated as a qualified supplier at any time during this 36-month period, upon demonstrating to the Department of General Services' satisfaction that the problems that resulted in the supplier's exclusion have been corrected.
+Procedures governing the disposal of surplus goods may include auction or transfer to local governmental entities. - (i) A supplier may be excluded from bid processes if the supplier's performance with respect to a previously awarded contract has been unsatisfactory, as determined by the state in accordance with established procedures that shall be maintained in the State Administrative Manual.
+This exclusion may not exceed 36 months for any one determination of unsatisfactory

+1 performance.
+Any supplier excluded in accordance with this section

+- 2 shall be reinstated as a qualified supplier at any time during this - 3 36-month period, upon demonstrating to the Department of General - 4 Services' satisfaction that the problems that resulted in the supplier's exclusion have been corrected.

 SEC.
-70. Section 12103 of the Public Contract Code is amended to read:
+60. Section 12103 of the Public Contract Code is amended to read:

 12103.
-In addition to the mandatory requirements enumerated in Section Sections 12102, 12102.1, and 12102.2, the acquisition policies and procedures developed-and maintained by the California Technology Agency and procedures developed and maintained by the Department of General Services Department of Technology and the Department of General Services in accordance with this chapter may provide for the following:
+In addition to the mandatory requirements enumerated in Sections 12102, 12102.1, and 12102.2, the acquisition policies and procedures developed by the Department of Technology and the Department of General Services in accordance with this chapter may provide for the following: